Bulldozer Accidents

 • Do not climb where there is no specified foot or handhold.

-• Identify potential hazards in advance, such as a structure that is taller than the bulldozer and could collapse over it (or any structure for that matter).
+• Identify potential hazards in advance, such as a structure taller than the bulldozer that could collapse over it (or any structure for that matter).

-• Put in place appropriate procedures and systems to secure an unattended bulldozer from movement.
+• Use appropriate procedures and systems to secure an unattended bulldozer from movement.

-• Do not operate a bulldozer that has not undergone a pre-shift inspection for brakes, fluid levels, signals, etc.
+• Do not operate a bulldozer without a pre-shift inspection for brakes, fluid levels, signals, etc.

 • Never carry a passenger on a bulldozer.